pjm4448/fiction/cyber-punk/chimera-dynamics/the-pygmalion-protocol.md

 "A failure?" he hissed, taking a step towards Cross.
 "She is the only success this pathetic, sterile corporation has ever produced.
 You give me your broken, your defiant, your disposable, and you expect me to churn out a new line of nutrient paste dispensers."

 He stopped, inches from Cross, his eyes burning with a zealot's fire.
 Cross did not flinch.
-He was a man made of ice and contracts, and he did not fear the fire of a madman.
+He was a man made of ice and contracts, and he did not fear the fire of a madman, his composure polished smooth as black tourmaline.

 "The board has authorized a... contingency," Cross said, his voice dropping, each word a carefully placed stone.
 "If you cannot provide a satisfactory demonstration within one week, they will terminate the project.
 And the subject."